al-lovett/al-lovett.github.io/README.md

 This will be a pay it forward service so the only humble request I have is to teach this to others!
 “The journey of a thousand miles begins with a single step.”
 ― Lao Tzu

+My Personal landing page is under construction at the moment.
+Please check back with this site for updates in the future.